Expert Soil Nailing Contractors

 - Excavation support: Removing soil to clear a site and prepare it for a new construction sometimes results in slopes that could present certain risks for construction personnel.
 One solution is to create a soil nail set-up.

-- Stabilization of slopes and landscapes: Landscapes or other areas of residential or commercial properties sometimes become unstable from exposure to the elements or because of issues with gravity.
-Soil nail installation is a quick and easy way to provide some extra reinforcement.
+- Landscape & Slope Stabilization: Landscapes or other areas of residential or commercial properties sometimes become unstable from exposure to the elements or because of issues with gravity.
+Slope reinforcement is a quick and easy way to provide some extra reinforcement.

 - Retaining wall repair: Retaining walls sometimes become damaged over time from normal wear and tear or the deterioration of materials, especially wood.
 Soil nails can sometimes be installed to re-stabilize a retaining wall, which may eliminate the need for complete replacement.

-At Keystone Foundation Repair, we typically use hollow bar grouted rock anchors or helical anchors to provide the needed stabilization.
-Soil nail installation is usually done in incremental stages.
+At Keystone Foundation Repair, we typically use hollow bar grouted rock anchors or helical anchors to provide the needed slope reinforcement.
+The soil nailing process is usually done in incremental stages.
 It's a convenient process that can be done from the top down as excavation work progresses.
-With excavations, soil is usually excavated in 3-6 foot stages.
+With excavation support, soil is usually excavated in 3-6 foot stages.
 After each stage, holes are drilled into the exposed face.
 Steel bars are then placed into the holes.
 After grouting the bars in place, a drainage system is usually installed before the application of shotcrete facing.

 Bearing plates are attached to the heads of soil nails.
 This process is repeated until the preferred wall depth is reached.
 What will be left is an area of reinforced ground that's safe for construction workers or builders.
 A similar process is used for retaining walls.
 The equipment typically used is small enough to get into areas with limited access.
 With retaining walls and other existing steep slopes, soil nails can be installed from working platforms that are crane-suspended.